-1 INTRODUCTION
+1 Introduction

-THE area of speech emotion recognition (SER) is an important research problem due to its key potential in fields such as human-computer interactions (HCIs), healthcare [1], [2] and behavioral studies [3], [4].
+THE area of speech emotion recognition (SER) is $oldsymbol{1}$ an important research problem due to its key potential in fields such as human-computer interactions (HCIs), healthcare [1], [2] and behavioral studies [3], [4].
 Despite remarkable advances in emotion recognition, detecting emotions from speech is still a challenging task.
 The usual formulation to describe emotions is with categorical descriptors such as happiness, sadness, anger and neutral.
-However, this approach may not capture the intra and inter class variability across distinct emotional classes. (i.e., variability across sentences with the same emotional class labels and variability across sentences with different emotional class labels).
+However, this approach may not capture the intra and inter class variability across distinct emotional classes (i.e., variability across sentences with the same emotional class labels and variability across sentences with different emotional class labels).
 An alternative representation is the use of emotional attributes, as suggested by the core affect theory [5].
 The most common attributes are arousal (calm versus active), valence (unpleasant versus pleasant) and dominance (weak versus strong).
 Because of their direct application in many areas, it is very important to build accurate models, which can reliably predict these emotional attributes.
-The estimation of emotional attributes is often posed as a regression problem, where the goal is to predict the scores associated with these attributes.
+The estimation of emotional attributes is often posed as

+K. Sridhar and C. Busso are with the Erik Jonsson School of Engineering and Computer Science, The University of Texas at Dallas, (E-mail: Kusha.Sridhar@utdallas.edu, busso@utdallas.edu) a regression problem, where the goal is to predict the scores associated with these attributes.
 In particular, the emotional attribute valence is key to understand many behavioral disorders [6], [7] such as post-traumatic stress disorder (PTSD), depression, schizophrenia and anxiety.
 Although different approaches have been proposed to improve SER systems, the prediction of valence using acoustic features is often less accurate than other emotional attributes such as arousal or dominance.
 The gap in performance is significant even with different methods specially implemented to correct this problem, such as using features from other modalities [8], [9], [10], [11], modeling contextual information [12] or regularizing deep neural network (DNNs) under a multitask learning (MTL) framework [13], [14].
 It is important to explore why predicting valence from speech is so difficult, and use these findings and insights to improve SER systems.

 In our previous work, we studied the prediction of valence from speech [15], focusing the analysis on the role of regularization in DNNs.
 In particular, we explored the role of dropout as a form of regularization and analyzed its effect on the prediction of valence.
 Our analysis showed that a higher dropout rate (i.e., higher regularization) led to improvements in valence predictions.
 The optimal dropout rate for valence was higher than the optimal dropout rates for arousal and dominance across different configurations of the DNNs.
 A hypothesis from this study was that a heavily regularized network learns features that are more consistent across speakers, placing less emphasis on speaker-dependent emotional cues.
 We also conducted controlled speaker-dependent experiments to evaluate this hypothesis, where data from the same speakers were included in the train and test partitions.
 For valence, we observed relative gains in concordance correlation coefficient (CCC) up to 30% between speaker-dependent and speakerindependent experiments.
 The corresponding relative improvements observed for arousal and dominance were less than 4%.
 These results showed that valence emotional cues include more speakerdependent traits, explaining why heavily regularizing a DNN helps to learn more general emotional cues across speakers [15].
-Building on these results, we propose an unsupervised personalization approach that is extremely useful in the prediction of valence.
+Building on these results, we propose an unsupervised personalization approach that is very useful for valence prediction.